Today, we’ll be reviewing some of the best running shoes for 5k races for men and women.

 - Really responsive, enjoyable, & quite a forgiving ride

-- Has a good energy return
+- Good energy return

 - Promotes a slightly faster cadence than normal